Skip to content

 Portugal Spain·26 SCDIs·r ≈ 0.87·1976 onward

-One pattern is not yet a recipe.
+One pattern is not yet a trend.
 QGI gathers many patterns whose countries went on to share the same kind of event, lines them up against the verified record, and distils the movement they had in common.
-That distilled, canonical shape is a recipe: the fingerprint that tends to run ahead of, say, a democratic transition, a currency crisis, or a coup.
+That distilled, canonical shape is a trend: the fingerprint that tends to run ahead of, say, a democratic transition, a currency crisis, or a coup.
 The two methods below are the two ways QGI does this at scale.

 Explore the patterns we have found →